tiprankstipranks

 Mixed Performance Among Top Holdings

-Some key positions have shown weak or negative recent performance, which can drag on the ETF’s overall returns.
+Some key positions like Kraft Heinz, Conagra Brands, and Amcor have shown weak year-to-date performance, which can drag on overall returns.

-With almost all assets in U.S. companies, the fund offers little protection if the U.S. market faces broad challenges.
+With almost all assets in U.S. companies, the fund offers little international diversification and is highly tied to the U.S. economy and market conditions.

 SPHD vs. SPDR S&P 500 ETF (SPY)